 Preferred Recording Source

 The Stream is able to record from a variety of sources.
 Use this item to select a Preferred recording source.
 Options include “Currently active” (whichever source is presently being used), “External microphone”, “Headset” and “Internal microphone”.

+Recording and audio bookmarks default save location

+You can choose your preferred recording save location for your newly created notes and audio bookmarks.
+You can choose between SD card and internal memory.
+Please note that if you have chosen to save your notes on an SD card, if no SD card is present, your notes will be recorded in the internal memory.

 Built-in Microphone File Type